Can A Bad Starter Lock Up An Engine

 1. Loss of Power:

-One of the first symptoms of an engine lock up is a sudden loss of power.
+One of the first signs of an engine lock-up is a sudden loss of power.

-You may notice that your vehicle is not accelerating as it normally would, or that it struggles to reach its usual speed.
+You may notice that your vehicle doesn’t accelerate as it normally would or struggles to reach its usual speed.

 2. Unusual Sounds:

-Another common symptom of engine lock up is unusual sounds coming from the engine.
+Another common symptom of engine lock-up is hearing unusual sounds coming from the engine.

 3. Overheating: